CROCODILE-CESM/regional-mom6/docs/angle_calc.md

 1. Given angle is the default method of accepting the hgrid's angle_dx
 2. Fred's method is the least code, and we simply swap out the hgrid angle with the generated one we calculate right where we do the rotation.
-3. Keith's method is where we actually do a bit more:
-    1. We change the call to "coords" to get the t-points so that the initial regridding is to the t_points intead of the boundary
-    2. We then rotate it using a similar method to Fred's of regenerating the angle right where we do the rotation
-    3. Then we have to regrid the result to the actual boundary.
-Because (by definition) it is a curvilinear grid, we have to restructure the dataset to include an extra dimension so that xesmf plays nicely, then regrid the whole thing to the boundary.
-It adds a decent amount of code I guess.